 Not only do you need to honor a user’s request to access information about the data collected from them, but you also need to honor requests to delete that data entirely.

 A request form can satisfy both the access and deletion aspects of user data management.
-Making such a form, link, or page available on your site will allow users to exercise the rights they have over their data — and keep you off the Attorney General’s radar.
+Making such a form, link, or page available on your site will allow users to exercise any right they have over their data — and keep you off the Attorney General’s radar.

 Allow users to opt out of the sale of their data